 Incubators and Accelerators for Climate Tech

-Globally, India ranks ninth with the country’s climate tech start-ups receiving USD 1 billion in venture capital funding between 2016 and 2021.
+Globally, India ranks ninth with the country’s climate tech start ups receiving USD 1 billion in venture capital funding between 2016 and 202110.
 Over this time, 120 Indian climate tech startups raised more than 200 funding rounds from 272 unique investors.
 Indian climate tech investment activity has been growing in terms of the amount invested as well as the number of deals – it has grown from 18 deals in 2016 (USD 102 million) to 58 deals in 2019 (58 deals; USD 506 million).
 This number decreased slightly in 2020 owing to the pandemic, with 48 deals (USD 236 million).
-The majority of the climate tech investment in India flows to the sectors of energy and sustainable mobility.
-The sectors gradually gaining traction in the market are climate-smart agriculture, circular economy and waste management, and natural resources and the environment.
+Majority of the climate tech investment in India flows to the sectors of energy and sustainable mobility.
+The sectors gradually gaining traction in the market are climate smart agriculture, circular economy and waste management, and natural resources and environment.11

 Though there has been significant growth in recent years, the climate tech entrepreneurial ecosystem in India is still at a nascent stage.
 Investments in climate tech account for less than 10% of the funds that are flowing into impact sectors in the country.
-Some of the challenges impeding the growth of climate tech start-ups include limited early-stage and long-term financing, lack of business support services covering mentorship, strategic advisory and talent management, and low customer willingness to pay a premium for green products and services.
+Some of the challenges impeding growth of climate tech start ups include limited early-stage and long-term financing, lack of business support services covering mentorship, strategic advisory and talent management and low customer willingness to pay a premium for green products and services.

-There is a need to enhance the ecosystem for climate investment by setting up climate-focused incubators/accelerators, designing innovative financing options (such as blended finance) to encourage private sector investment, and developing policies to promote green products and services.
+There is a need to enhance the ecosystem for climate investment by setting up climate focused incubators/accelerators, designing innovative financing options (such as blended finance) to encourage private sector investment, and developing policies to promote green products and services.12